 High profile grooming cases can mean that professionals involved in child protection can look out for specific types and patterns of abuse more than others, according to the Office of the Children’s Commissioner in 2012.

 The data it had collected was based on the reports of victims.
-It found that 36% of perpetrators were white, 27% Asian, 16% black and 16% not disclosed.
+It found that 36% of perpetrators of child sexual exploitation in gangs or groups were white, 27% Asian, 16% black and 16% not disclosed.

 Little information is available on the ethnicity of those convicted of sexual offences against children more widely